>

 There are best practices for how to safely have a fire once you know there are no fire restrictions in place.

 • Look for fire rings at your camp.
-Use an established fire ring or grate
+Use an established fire ring or grate.
+Make sure the area around it is clear of flammable items.

 • Use a stove to cook food instead of a fire